moustakas/desi-photometry/README.md

 This [example
 notebook](https://github.com/moustakas/desi-photometry/blob/fujilupe-v1.0/example.ipynb)
-shows how to quickly grab targeting and Tractor photometry from the fuji value-added catalog for a hypothetical set of observed targets.
+shows how to quickly grab targeting and Tractor photometry from the Fuji value-added catalog for a hypothetical set of observed targets.
 However, be sure to read the documentation below for all the details!